Simple Tax Guide for Americans in the Philippines

 Below we include information on the Philippine Tax System for the American Expatriates.

-Income of residents in Philippines is taxed progressively up to 32%.
+The income of residents in the Philippines is taxed progressively up to 35%.

 The above rates also apply to individuals who derive income from business (including capital gains from the sale transfer or exchange of shares in a foreign corporation) or from the practice of a profession.